00bayz/csci321_assignment03/README.md

 		- [x] Re-populate listview with parent folder's information
 		- [x] Clear picturebox
 		- [x] Change displayed folder information
-	- [ ] Open Button.
+	- [x] Open Button.
 On click:
-		- [ ] If game archive file hightlighted, open game archive file
+		- [x] If game archive file hightlighted, open game archive file
 		- [x] If folder highlighted, open folder and re-populate listview with folder information
 	- [ ] Labels
 		- [ ] If user clicks on game archive file, series of labels must list information about the game, including size of board, number of balls, and number of walls

 - [x] Remove temp directory used to store unzipped files

+- [ ] Prevent crash if attempting to access folders/files with insufficient permission